Background

 Using school labels in this way relies on simplistic, binary assumptions.

-It reinforces stereotypes and creates stigma in both directions:
+It reinforces stereotypes and creates stigma, including assumptions:

-• That all children in independent schools are wealthy and privileged
+• and that all children in independent schools are wealthy and privileged

 Neither reflects reality.

-Children do not choose the schools they attend, yet they are increasingly being labelled and treated differently in divisive ways that are detrimental, not only to them, but to wider social cohesion.
+Children do not choose the schools they attend, yet they are increasingly being labelled and treated differently based on institutional categories rather than individual circumstances.

 These approaches can also lead to inconsistent and unfair outcomes.